 “There’s not much of a home field advantage,” Colfer said.
 “You just don’t know the field as well.”

-If the Sailors can continue on the path to success paved last year, there’s hope for a winning record and playoff berth.
+If the Sailors can continue on the path to success that was paved last year, there’s hope for a winning record and playoff berth.

 “We’re in the beginning of the season, so we’re trying to find out what works right now,” Fullerton said.